Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/05-Prime-Factor-FFT/README.md

 This tutorial illustrates these concepts by designing a PFA-1008 transform in Versal using both AI Engine and PL elements working cooperatively.
 The PFA approach may be applied here since $1008 = 7 \times 9 \times 16$.
 This illustrates a PFA implementation in three dimensions.
 The transforms for each of these three relatively prime factors are implemented on AI Engine using vector-matrix DFT's.
 RTL implementations for the I/O permutations and intermediate "memory transpose" operations are obtained using Vitis High Level Synthesis (HLS) from untimed C++ models.

-## Matlab Models
+## MATLAB Models

 The figure below shows a block diagram of a 2D PFA transform.
-It's corresponding Matlab model is shown immediately below.
+It's corresponding MATLAB® model is shown immediately below.
 The algorithm consists of the following five steps:

 * An input permutation is applied to the input data.
 The specific input permutation depends on the values of the relative prime factors $N_1$ and $N_2$ as outlined below.
 * The data is organized into an $N_2 \times N_1$ matrix and 1D FFT's are performed along the rows of that matrix.